JeremyZhao1998/DAVoteNet-release/README.md

 - Cross-domain basic training:
 - - `source_only.sh`: train the detector with source data and evaluate it on target data.
-- - `target_oracle.sh`: train the detector with target data and evaluate it on target data.
+- - `target_only.sh`: train the detector with target data and evaluate it on target data.
 - Using target domain prior:
 - - `few_shot.sh`: fine-tune the detector with 10-shots and 100-shots target domain annotated data.
 - - `size_prior.sh`: train the detector with source data, but with the target domain prior of mean size.